Rebels mock, pose at former Gaddafi bastion

 The names of the rebel brigades who captured it are now commemorated in graffiti sprayed all over the walls.

 From here, the flamboyant Gaddafi had derided his foes as "rats."
-Now he has fled and the rats are savoring their revenge.
+Now he has fled and the rats are savouring their revenge.

 "Here we are!" rebel fighters chanted outside the ruins of the building from where he blustered and bragged in televised speeches.

-The compound was seized after heavy fighting on Tuesday and since then the rebel fighters have burned, looted and defaced what for years was a forbidding symbol of Gaddafi's power.
+The compound was seized after heavy fighting on Tuesday and since then the rebel fighters have burnt, looted and defaced what for years was a forbidding symbol of Gaddafi's power.

 "We felt terror around here.
 You wouldn't even look at the place," said Omar Shabshab, 23, one of several rebel fighters milling around the building.

-Some burned the green flag that Gaddafi had created.
+Some burnt the green flag that Gaddafi had created.
 Others posed for photos in a sea of spent bullet casings.

 Many posed in front of a statue of a golden fist crushing a fighter jet, a memorial Gaddafi erected outside a building that was bombed by the United States in 1986 and he dubbed "the House of Resistance."